Flag of British Columbia: Design

 A stylized version of the flag that appears on British Columbia licence plates incorrectly features the setting sun overlapping the Union Flag instead of the waves.

 The flag of British Columbia is similar to the flag of the British Indian Ocean Territory.
-It also bears similarities to the arms of Suffolk County Council, the local authority of the county of Suffolk in the United Kingdom.
-As well as the flag of Kiribati, which features the blue waves for the Pacific Ocean and a sun for its own cultural reasons.
+It also bears similarities to the arms of Suffolk County Council, the local authority of the county of Suffolk in the United Kingdom, as well as the flag of Kiribati, which features the blue waves for the Pacific Ocean and a sun for its own reasons.